- Start date: September

 There are two types of method for module assessment.
 One is course work assessment only, the other is examination assessment.
 For examined modules the final assessment mark consists of 30-40% course work and 60-70% examination.

-BEng with First, or Second Class (Upper Division) Honours or equivalent overseas qualification.
+MSc: BEng with first, or upper second-class Honours degree or equivalent overseas qualification.

 Pre-Masters preparation course

 The Pre-Masters Programme is a preparation course held at the University of Strathclyde International Study Centre, for international students (non EU/UK) who do not meet the academic entry requirements for a Masters degree at University of Strathclyde.
 The Pre-Masters programme provides progression to a number of degree options.